 Andy Peters – Managing Director, Siemens

-Students are empowered, enthused and motivated throughout by their mentors who offer first-hand experience of what it’s like to work in engineering, encouraging them to practise effective decision making, workflow management and task delegation and to demonstrate, the collaboration, creative thinking, problem solving, communication and perseverance skills desirable to future employers.
+Students are empowered, enthused and motivated throughout, by their mentors who offer first-hand experience of what it’s like to work in engineering.
+The mentors encourage them to practise effective decision making, workflow management and task delegation and to demonstrate the collaboration, creative thinking, problem solving, communication and perseverance skills desirable to future employers.

 Would you like to explore more?

 You may be interested in the following…

 The MedTech Forum is one of the largest health & medical technology industry conferences in Europe.

 Our team developed a communications strategy that nurtured links with Key Opinion Leaders in the medical device and technology sector.